Home > Top 10 > Undiscovered Lisbon > Where to stay? > Costs > How long? > 24 hours > 3 Days > 1 Week > Day trips > Beaches

 The layout of the Torre de Belem

 Within the fort, there are two bastion levels and four stories in the tower.
 The lower bastion level housed the 17 cannons and was later a prison, while the upper bastion is open, being shielded by a low wall.
 The lower bastion structure closely resembles that of a cloister, with courtyard area allowing light in and venting cannon smoke.

-The floors in the tower are the Sala do Governador (Governor's Room), Sala dos Reis (King’s Hall), a chapel and terrace.
+The floors in the tower are; the Sala do Governador (Governor's Room), the Sala dos Reis (King’s Hall), an audience hall, a chapel and a terrace.
 From the terrace are panoramic views over the Belem district and the Tejo Estuary.
-Connecting all the floors of the tower are narrow spiral staircases, and these can get crowded at peak times.
+All the floors of the tower are connected by narrow spiral staircases, which can get crowded at peak times.

 Historical curiosity: The Torre de Belem was constructed using Lioz limestone stone blocks, which were surplus and offcuts from the Mosteiro dos Jerónimos that was being constructed at the same time.
 The modern Belém Cultural Center (built in 1992) also used Lioz limestone, so it would aesthetically compliment the historic monuments of the district……